-Predatory feral species, consisting of cats and red foxes were recorded on 22 camera devices across 21 sites providing 31 discreet events.
-Other feral species, consisting of camels and rabbits were recorded on 5 camera devices across 5 sites providing 10 discrete events.
-All these events were singular inferring the presence of invasive predatory species is low within the Defined Area.
+Predatory feral species, consisting of a cat (Felis catus) and a red fox (Vulpes vulpes) recorded on 10 devices across 10 sites providing 12 discreet events.
+1 discreet event was observed, consisting of a camel (Camelus dromedarius).
+All these events were singular inferring the presence of invasive predatory species is low within the Defined Area as has been observed in previous survey periods recorded.